YashRaoPatankar25MIP10105/VityarthiProject/README.md

 # Campus Resource Booking System

-A small Java command-line project for managing campus resources and their bookings.
+A small Java commandline project for managing campus resources and their bookings.

 ## Why this project?
 Campus equipment is easy to track on paper, but checking availability and due dates becomes messy.
 This program keeps the basic workflow in one place without needing a GUI or a database server.